solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 and the replica relaying replication information.
 The server can stream the account information from its AccountCache or from the storage if already flushed.

-The `JsonRpcService`, this is the existing RPC service serving client requests for account information.
-This works with the `Bank` to query the account information.
+The `JsonRpcAccountsService`, this is the existing RPC service serving client requests for account information.
 The existing JsonRpcService serves other client calls than AccountsDb ones.
 The replica node only serves the AccountsDb calls.

+The existing JsonRpcService requires `BankForks`, `OptimisticallyConfirmedBank` and `BlockCommitmentCache` to load the Bank.
+The JsonRpcAccountsService will need to use information obtained from ReplRpcUpdatedSlotsResponse to construct the AccountsDb.
+Question, do we still need the Bank in the replica?

 ### Compatibility Consideration